CSCfi/csc-user-guide/docs/cloud/rahti/images/creating.md

 ## Using Rahti to build container images

+The methods below use Rahti to build the images.

+### Using a local folder for building

+This method allows to build an image using a local folder containing a Dockerfile and the other required project files.
+It is useful when it is not possible or inconvenient to allow Rahti to clone a repository directly.

 This assumes that you have authorized a Rahti command line session and created a project in Rahti.
 Instructions for that are shown in Chapter [Command line tool usage](../usage/cli.md#cli-cheat-sheet).